apify/apify-docs/docs/web_scraping_for_beginners/data_collection_fundamentals.md

 ## [](#css) CSS

 CSS (Cascading Style Sheets) is a markup language that is used to give websites their style.
 It controls shapes, colors, positioning and even animations.
 The style is then added to the page's HTML and together, they define the page's content and structure.
-In web scraping, we can leverage CSS to find the data we want using so-called CSS selectors.
+In web scraping, we can leverage CSS to find the data we want using CSS selectors.

-> More on CSS and CSS selectors can be found in [MDN tutorials on CSS](https://developer.mozilla.org/en-US/docs/Web/CSS).
+> Find more information on CSS and CSS selectors in the [MDN tutorials on CSS](https://developer.mozilla.org/en-US/docs/Web/CSS).

 ## [](#javascript) JavaScript